cimage/website/content/doc/127_configure.md

 Autoloading {#autoloading}
 --------------------------------------

 A bundle does not need the autoloader since it has all code in one script.
-But when using img.php you need to point to the file containing the autoloader.
+But, when using img.php you need to point to the file containing the autoloader.

 The default setting looks like this.